EKKA SHOWBAGS REVIEW: Ekka Showbag Guide 2021

 Our picks for the under $5 showbags which have a good quantity of items in it are shown below.
 Note, we’ve included these based on the lollies being a mainstream brand name and the number of items in the showbags, but we’ve excluded the bags that are likely to blow your head off (the warhead style bags… as they are not for everyone :).

-- Fizzer Showbag – $5 – around 30 lolly items plus a blow up hammer.
+- Fizzer Showbag – $5 – has 28 lolly items plus a blow up hammer.

-We thought the following show bags deserved a special mention as they were under $10 and under, but NOT food showbags!
+We thought the following show bags deserved a special mention as they could come in useful on the day!